-While many visitors opt to stay in their resort the whole time, there’s so much more waiting to be discovered if you’re happy to explore further.
+While many visitors opt to stay in their resort the whole time, there’s so much more waiting to be discovered if you actually take a deep dive into where to stay in Barbados.
 Unfortunately, many travel guides don’t take this into account, making it tricky to figure out what to do and where.

 So, let’s jump right in!